 Our data – published in Neuropsychologia (2013) also showed that increasing shyness in children was negatively related with brain activity to humour in both cognitive (“getting the joke”) and emotional (“feeling amused by the joke”) humour processing areas.
 It therefore appears that shy children may have some difficulties in understanding humour and consequently feel less positively stimulated by it.

 Shy children are usually described as feeling uncomfortable when being in novel social surroundings.
 Such social discomfort may explain why shyness is characterized by decreased sociability, longer time needed to warming up to strangers, and having difficulties with making friends.
 Consequently, shy children may have fewer chances for acquiring social skills necessary for interacting with others in a positive way.
 This lack of social experience could eventually explain why shy children are more vulnerable to developing anxiety disorders, and are more likely to experience peer rejection and victimization.

 Knowing more about how the human brain processes positive social information, and under which circumstances such mechanism may be impaired, could provide important clues for the development of future prevention and intervention strategies in clinical settings.

-The Neural Basis of Humor Processing
+A Review: The Neural Basis of Humour Processing